 MobileMuster recycles all mobile phone components, including all brands of handsets, along with their batteries, chargers and accessories.
 Free of charge.

-Where do I drop off my phone and accessories?
+Where do I drop them off?

 What happens to the mobile phones?

-Why should I recycle my phone?
+Why should I recycle my mobile?

 What is MobileMuster?

-For more information, visit MobileMuster at www.mobilemuster.com.au or call the hotline at 1300 730 070.
+For more information visit mobilemuster.com.au or call 1300 730 070.